Understanding Prototypes

 outrecipe:

 Name of the isotopic composition of the material that this source provides regardless of the requested composition.
+If provided, the name must match the name of a defined recipe in the simulation.
 If empty, the Source creates and provides whatever composition is requested.

 inventory_size: default = 1e+299, range: [0.0, 1e+299]